uvarc/rivanna-script/README.md

 - `alloc` - List allocation names quickly
 - `get-ivygroup` - Find which Ivy groups a user belongs to
 - `group-compare` - Compare members of a group with MyGroups `group.txt` and show discrepancies
-- `group-intersect` - Intersection of two groups on Rivanna
+- `group-intersect` - Intersection of N groups on Rivanna
 - `guesspi` - Guess the PI of a group
 - `whogrp` - For each group member show who's logged on to which frontend